Labrador Outreach Project

 -

-Cash or cheque payable to St. Laurence O'Toole (place your donation in an envelope including your full name and mailing address and deposit it in the Sunday collection basket)
+Cash or cheque payable to St. Laurence O'Toole (donation envelopes available at the Church; please include your full name and mailing address and deposit it in the Sunday collection basket)

 -